mariobkp/capstone_1/README.md

 </p>

-I've included the above color wheel courtesy of the [Specialty Coffee Association of America](http://www.scaa.org/?d=scaa-flavor-wheel&page=resources) to help qualify characteristics like Aroma and Flavor.
+I have included the above color wheel courtesy of the [Specialty Coffee Association of America](http://www.scaa.org/?d=scaa-flavor-wheel&page=resources) to help qualify characteristics like Aroma and Flavor.
 For the purposes of this analysis, only the numeric value between 0 and 10 is considered, but this could be one area of further research in the future.

 <hr>